MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Integration.md

 ## PrimeNg Select

-When utilizing the scrollbar with the PrimeNG dropdown, the scrollbar component initializes, but the dropdown menu is generated only upon user interaction (i.e., clicking the dropdown).
+When using the scrollbar with the PrimeNG dropdown, the scrollbar component initializes, but the dropdown menu is generated only upon user interaction (i.e., clicking the dropdown).
 To ensure the scrollbar correctly detects when the dropdown menu is rendered, use the `asyncDetection="auto"` directive.